 2. X-rays, CT scan or MRI scan.

 3. Arthroscopy- A minimally-invasive diagnostic and treatment procedure used for joint conditions.
-An arthroscope—a tiny, illuminated optic tube introduced through a tiny incision in the joint.
+A tiny, illuminated optic tube introduced through a tiny incision in the joint.
 Images of the inside of the joint are projected onto a screen in order to analyze any arthritic or degenerative changes in the joint, to find tumors, to identify the source of bone pain and inflammation.
 This procedure is also used for ACL (anterior cruciate ligament) surgery.

 4. Replacement surgeries like Total Knee Replacement, Total Hip Replacement, Spinal surgeries to relieve the unbearable pain and also adds new shelf life to the joints.
 This is usually suggested for severe osteoarthritic patients.